getelm/api-docs/README.md

 - This repo uses [create-openapi-repo](https://github.com/Redocly/create-openapi-repo) to split the spec into multiple files for ease of development over time.
 - `redoc-cli` is then used to build a static html file that is served online.

-When updating docs:`*`
-1. Make updates to spec files
-2. Run `npm run build` to build an updated spec file as `dist.yaml`
+After updating documentation, be sure to run `npm run build` to build the updated openAPI spec and accompanying static html file.
-3. Run `npm run html-build` to build an updated `index.html` file
-4. Push to Github and the updates will appear automatically

-`*`: This is temporary.
-Working on adding Github actions to automatically run the build commands when pushing new commits

-## Note on Redoc CLI
-The command to build the static HTML file uses a basic handlebars template (`custom.hbs`) for adding elements (e.g. favicon, Elm logo), and the build script for adding redoc configuration options (e.g. changing the Redoc color variables). `redocly.yaml` or `.redocly.yaml` does not work with `redoc-cli`.

 ## Contributing